Coalition launches campaign to keep Scotland as a world leader in tackling climate change

 - Commit to actions that cut emissions and deliver and cleaner, healthier, more prosperous Scotland:

-- greener farming: set a nitrogen budget for Scotland by 2020
+- greener farming: create a nitrogen balance sheet for Scotland by 2020

 - energy efficient homes: ensure that all homes have at least Energy Performance Rating C by 2025